breatheco-de/exercise-family-static-api/README.md

 ## 📝 Instructions

 - Create the code needed to implement the API endpoints described further below.
 - The only two files you have to edit are:
 	- `src/datastructure.py`: Contains the class with the rules on how to manage the fammily members.
-	- `src/app.py`: Contains the API, it uses the Family as datastructure
+	- `src/app.py`: Contains the API, it uses the Family as datastructure.
 - We have prepared a set of automated tests that will give you an idea if your code is correct, run the tests by typing `$ pipenv run tests` on the command line.

 ## Data structures